PowerConnect Developer Guide

 For all use cases below, the System is PowerConnect and the Actor is the teacher, unless specified otherwise.

-Use Case: UC01 - Adding a new student
+Use Case: UC01 - Adding a new student to an existing class.

-the student belongs to has already been created.
+Preconditions: User knows the index number for the student and the class the student belongs to has already been created.

 MSS: